The Evolution and Modern Marvels of Die-Cutting in Printing

 From Leather Manufacturing to Precision Digital Die Cutting Services

-Die cutting tools and templates on a professional cutting mat for custom shaped products
+What is die cut in printing?
+Die cutting tools and custom-shaped business cards on a cutting mat

 Recent advancements in die-cutting technology have greatly enhanced precision, speed, and versatility.
 Here are some of the modern machines and technologies revolutionizing the die cutting industry, along with their strengths and weaknesses: